Livingston County, Illinois: Government and infrastructure

 The Illinois Department of Corrections operates two prisons in the county.

 Pontiac Correctional Center is located in Pontiac.
 Pontiac houses the male death row.
-Prior to the January 11, 2003, commutation of death row sentences, male death row inmates were housed in Pontiac, Menard, and Tamms correctional centers.
+Before the January 11, 2003, commutation of death row sentences, male death row inmates were housed in Pontiac, Menard, and Tamms correctional centers.
 Dwight Correctional Center is within Nevada Township in an unincorporated area in the county.

 The Dwight Correctional Center is currently unoccupied and was closed in 2013.

 Politics

 Although it was solidly Democratic before 1856, Livingston has since always been a powerfully Republican county.
 The solitary Democrat to win a majority of the county's vote since the Civil War has been Franklin D. Roosevelt in his 1932 landslide triumph over Herbert Hoover.
-Apart from that and the 1912 election when Woodrow Wilson won against a mortally divided Republican Party, Livingston has always voted Republican since that party was founded in 1856.
+Apart from the 1912 election, when Woodrow Wilson defeated a mortally divided Republican Party, Livingston has consistently voted Republican since the party's founding in 1856.
 Since 1940, only Lyndon Johnson in his 1964 landslide victory over the conservative Barry Goldwater has won more than forty percent of the county's vote.